CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-vdiworks-host-agent.md

 ### About VDIWorks
  Headquartered in Austin, Texas and founded in 2007, VDIworks is a leading provider of Virtual Desktop enablement and management software.
 Our solution is built on 10 years of pioneering work in the fields of centralized computing and virtualization.
 Our innovation has been recognized with 6 awarded and over 12 pending patents thus far.
 We offer the ultimate flexibility and preserves customer choice by giving customers the ability to deploy the right solution for the right user type, utilize any back-end hardware, end-point user access device or virtualization technology for desktop virtualization.
-One of the industry�s most reputable benchmarks of segment leadership, Computer Reseller News (CRN) has included VDIworks in their Top 100 Virtualization Vendors for several consecutive years and again most recently in the top 50 in 2013.
+One of the industry's most reputable benchmarks of segment leadership, Computer Reseller News (CRN) has included VDIworks in their Top 100 Virtualization Vendors for several consecutive years and again most recently in the top 50 in 2013.

 ### Frequently Asked Questions